vrischmann/zig-sqlite/README.md

 The plan is to support releases once Zig 1.0 is released but this can still change.

-So your mileage may vary if you try to use `zig-sqlite`.

 # Table of contents

 <!--toc:start-->